BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 : A list of messages committed by the Prover to a commitment.

 commitment\_proof
-: A zero knowledge proof of correctness of a commitment, consisting from a scalar value, a possibly empty set of scalars (of length equal to the number of committed\_messages, see above) and another scalar, in that order.
+: A zero knowledge proof of correctness of a commitment, consisting of a scalar value, a possibly empty set of scalars (of length equal to the number of committed\_messages, see above) and another scalar, in that order.

 secret\_prover\_blind
 : A random scalar used to blind (i.e., randomize) the commitment constructed by the prover.